jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 const intPi = parseInt(Math.PI) //-> 3
 const value = 5 + (2.9 * 4.2) / 3.14; //-> 8.878980891719745
 ```

+_We'll see more about the Math object in a future chapter._

 ## Try it yourself: exercises for further learning